In appreciation of the giving spirit of Bud and Doris Leonard.

 “I’m honored to have been a part of their conservation legacy.”

 This is what we do.
 SWMLC helps families like the Leonards explore their land protection options to see if conservation is right for them.
 As a community-supported organization, YOU make this possible.
-Your desire to conserve special, natural places in Michigan has protected over 17,000 acres in the last 29 years.
+Your desire to conserve special, natural places in Michigan has protected over 18,500 acres since 1991.
 Together, we are making a difference.

 Curious about land protection options?
 Click here for information on how Southwest Michigan Land Conservancy can help you protect your land.
-Or give us a call at 269-324-1600 or request a confidential conversation with one of our land protection specialists, Justin Gish or Kaleigh Winkler.
+Or give us a call at 269-324-1600 to request a confidential conversation with one of our land protection specialists.